rainbowlyq/SD-reports/README.md

 # SD
-Frontend of ERP System of Sales &amp; Distribution Module
+Reports and Frontend code of the ERP System of Sales &amp; Distribution Module